 Reimbursements

-Reimbursements for past or future expenses are not countable.
-Reimbursements include, but are not limited to, the following:
+Reimbursements include, and are not limited to, any of the following:

 Adoption subsidy reimbursements

 Dependent care payments made by the Child Care Administration (CCA) to the provider.
-This includes the following:
+This includes any of the following:

 At-Risk Child Care (Public Law 101-508)